Giana Sisters: Twisted Dreams

-Giana Sisters: Twisted Dreams is a platform game developed by Black Forest Games for Microsoft Windows.
-It is the successor to the 1987 Commodore 64 title The Great Giana Sisters and sequel to the 2009 re-imagining Giana Sisters DS.
+Giana Sisters: Twisted Dreams is a 2012 platform game developed and published by Black Forest Games for Windows.
+It is the sequel to the 2009 Nintendo DS game Giana Sisters DS, itself a remake of the 1987 Commodore 64 game The Great Giana Sisters.
 The game was funded through crowdfunding website Kickstarter, reaching its goal of $150,000.

-In addition to the Windows release, a console port has been released on Xbox Live Arcade, PlayStation Network and Nintendo eShop download service for Wii U. Mac and Linux support were promised after the release of Humble Indie Bundle 11 in February 2014, but have yet to be released.
+Ports were released on Xbox Live Arcade, PlayStation Network and Nintendo eShop download service for Wii U. Mac and Linux support were promised after the release of Humble Indie Bundle 11 in February 2014, but have yet to be released.
 HandyGames, a THQ Nordic subsidiary released the game on Nintendo Switch.

 Gameplay

 Plot

 Maria is abducted to the Dream World, where the wicked dragon Gurglewocky holds her prisoner.
 It is up to her sister, Giana, who has become a teenager in the time since the last entry in the series, to enter the Dream World and rescue her.
 Because she is in a stage of her life that is all about transformation, she has learned how to manipulate her dreams.
 She must use this newly-developed ability to jump between dreams and transform herself into a "Cute" and "Punk" persona in order to deal with her inner conflict and fear while she searches for her sister.
 As in the past, Giana can pick up crystals for points and discover secrets.